-Irish coffee is hot coffee, Irish whiskey, Demerara sugar, and freshly whipped cream.
-Four ingredients.
-Seven minutes.
-Done right, it is one of the best cold-weather drinks you can make at home.
+This Irish coffee recipe combines hot coffee, Irish whiskey, Demerara sugar, and freshly whipped cream into one classic drink.
+With just four ingredients and about seven minutes, you can make a rich, warming beverage at home.

 | Ingredient | Amount | Notes |